TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-22-why-class-constants-should-be-typed.md

 ## What About Constants?

-**What** are constant?
+**What** are constants?
 They hold value, like properties, but **the value doesn't change**.
 We can change the value in the code, but not during runtime.

 *Pro-tip: Do you think all your properties have values that can change?
 [Dare Rector to find them](https://github.com/rectorphp/rector/blob/master/docs/rector_rules_overview.md#changereadonlypropertywithdefaultvaluetoconstantrector).*